-We consider TVR to be a government-related entity (GRE).
-Therefore, we equalize our ratings on TVR, Finland's unemployment benefit agency, with the ratings on its related government, the Republic of Finland (AA+/Stable/A-1+).
-This reflects our view that there is an "almost certain" likelihood that the Finnish government would provide timely and sufficient extraordinary support to TVR in the event of financial distress.
+We equalize our ratings on Finland's unemployment benefit agency TVR with the ratings on Finland (AA+/Negative/A-1+).
+This reflects our expectation of an almost certain likelihood that the Finnish government would provide timely and sufficient extraordinary support to TVR in the event of financial distress.
+Because we believe the almost certain likelihood of extraordinary government support will endure, and that TVR is a nonseverable arm of government, we do not assess TVR on a stand-alone basis.

-In accordance with our criteria for rating GREs, we base our assessment on TVR's:
+In accordance with our criteria for rating government-related entities (GREs), we base our assessment of an almost certain likelihood of government support on TVR's:

-- "Critical" role for Finland as the sole entity responsible for defining and managing the Finnish earnings-related unemployment insurance scheme; and - "Integral" link with the Finnish government, as indicated by the strong government supervision and control over TVR.
+- Critical role for Finland as the sole entity responsible for defining and managing the Finnish earnings-related unemployment insurance scheme; and - Integral link with the Finnish government, as indicated by the government's strong supervision and control over TVR.

-TVR finances and manages Finland's compulsory unemployment insurance schemes.
-Its two key functions are to collect unemployment insurance premiums and use them, mainly to pay unemployment benefits and fund pensions accrued during periods of unemployment.
+TVR finances and manages Finland's compulsory earnings-related unemployment insurance schemes.
+Its two key functions are to collect unemployment insurance premiums and use them mainly to finance unemployment benefits and fund pensions accrued during periods of unemployment.
 Furthermore, TVR manages the government's contributions to the unemployment funds.

 TVR is an independent institution established by law.
 We consider it to be a nonseverable arm of the government, as reflected in TVR's status as an indirect public administration.
 This status not only underlines TVR's integral link with the government, but also implies that if TVR did not exist, a government body would be needed to manage its duties.
-Furthermore, because TVR has the role of a public administration, it is treated like a public authority and therefore must comply with the same rules as public authorities.
-TVR is under the close guidance and monitoring of the Ministry of Social Affairs and Health, and to some extent it also interacts with the Ministry of Finance and Ministry of Employment and the Economy.
+Furthermore, because TVR has the role of a public administration, it is treated as a public authority and therefore must comply with the same rules as public authorities.
+TVR is under the close guidance and monitoring of the Ministry of Social Affairs and Health and, to some extent, it also interacts with the Ministry of Finance and the Ministry of Employment and the Economy.
 Furthermore, TVR's operations are subject to supervision by Finland's Financial Supervisory Authority (FSA).

-TVR's management is appointed by the central government and consists of both employer and employee organization representatives.
+TVR's highest managing body, the supervisory board, is appointed by the central government and consists of both employer and employee organization representatives.
 TVR's functions are laid down in legislation and any modifications to its functions or funding are drafted by the Ministry of Social Affairs and Health, together with labor market organizations.
 Consequently, each year TVR submits a proposal on the amount of unemployment insurance premiums to the Ministry of Social Affairs.
 This proposal is not binding for either the ministry or parliament, but in most cases parliament approves the premium levels TVR has proposed.